karollynecosta/aws_solutions_architect-associate/README.md

 ```
 Conexão privada para os serviços da Aws, sem exposição pela internet.
 Every Aws service s publiciy exposed (public URL)
-VPC endpoints (PrivateLink) allows you to connect to Aws services using a private network instead of using the public internet
+VPC endpoints (PrivateLink + NLB) allows you to connect to Aws services using a private network instead of using the public internet
 They're redundant and scale horizontally
 They remove the need of IGW, NATGW..
 In case  of issues: Check DNS resolution in your VPC and Route Tables